xiaoyeziji/ide/intl.en-US/User Guide/Data development/Node type/PyODPS node.md

     3. Configure the runtime parameters

         The runtime parameters must be set sometimes.
-You can set the hints parameter with the parameter type of dict.
+You can set the hints parameter with the dict parameter type.

         ```
         o.execute_sql('select * from PyODPS_iris', hints={'odps.sql.mapper.split.size': 16})
         ```

-        After you add sql.settings to the global configuration, related runtime parameters are added upon each running.python.
+        After you add sql.settings to the global configuration, the related runtime parameters are added upon each running.python.

         ```
         from odps import options